 with $\widetilde{C}$ a constant.
 In this case, the background solution corresponds to power law inflation.
-The resulting MS equation becomes the Bessel equation which can be solved analytically.
+The resulting MS equations becomes the Bessel equations which can be solved analytically.
 When the Bunch-Davies boundary conditions are imposed, the resulting solution is given by a Hankel function of the first kind: